fragilehm/N-body-Simulation/README.md

 Implementation of N-Body simulation <br />
 in n-body-serial you can find serial implementation <br />
 in n-body-parallel you can find parallel implementation <br />
-Compilation <br />
+### Compilation <br />
 You can specify deltaTime and number of bodies through command-line parameters, respectively. <br />
 by default dt = 0.01 and numberOfBodies = 100 <br />
 Serial compilation "gcc <file_name>" <br />
 Serial running "./<application_name> 0.1 100" <br />
 Parallel compilation "mpicc <file_name>.c -o <file_name> -lm" <br />
 Parallel running "mpiexec -n 10 ./<application_name> 0.1 100"
+10 - number of processes
+### Notes
+number of bodies should be divisible evenly by number of processes, <br />
+in order for each process to work with same amount of tasks